Bird and Wildlife Photography

 Day 5

-I was set up on a small mound to place the cottage on the third intersection of the image and include the dry-stone walls as leading lines/foreground interest.
-I took a couple of blue hour shots, which I was very pleased with, but we were waiting for the colour in the sky, we waited, and waited, we were at the point where we were about to accept that the sunrise was not going to be the best, when hey-ho, the colour arrived, for a 10 minute period the sky suddenly illuminated with lovely pink colures, what a time, what a place to be.
+I was set up on a small mound to place the cottage on the third intersection of the composition.
+We were waiting for the colour in the sky, we were at the point where we were about to accept that the sunrise was not going to be the best, when hey-ho, the colour arrived, for a 10 minute period the sky suddenly illuminated with lovely pink colures, what a time, what a place to be.

 Assynt, Bay of Stoer, Cottage, long exposure, Scotland, Scottish Highlands, Seascape, Stoer, sunrise, tony-tomlinson-photography, winter